 Comparing mean social and affordable rents with the median household income of social-sector renters indicates that affordable rents take up a larger proportion of household income than social rents, particularly in London and the South East.

 The private rented sector has been the beneficiary and now houses more households than the social rented sector.
 Private sector rent levels have increased in response to demand.
 One Government response has been to restrict levels of assistance through Housing Benefit.
 Housing Benefit is a personal subsidy which enables non-working households and those on a low income to pay for rented accommodation.
-There have been several changes to Housing Benefit entitlement since 2010 which, together with changes in the pipeline, mean that it is more likely that a claimant’s Housing Benefit entitlement may not cover the full amount of the rent due.
+There have been several changes to Housing Benefit entitlement since 2010 which mean that it is more likely that a claimant’s Housing Benefit entitlement may not cover the full amount of the rent due.
 Some London authorities argue that there is no affordable private rented accommodation available in their areas for households who are reliant on Housing Benefit.

 Sector submissions to the 2016 Autumn Statement called for a reconfiguration of the Affordable Homes Programme to allow providers more flexibility over the type of housing developed.
 There were particular calls to encourage development at social rent levels in order to reduce pressure on Housing Benefit expenditure and to increase housing options for people on a low income without having to rely on Housing Benefit to assist with rent payments.
 The Autumn Statement did announce the relaxation of restrictions on grant funding “to allow providers to deliver a mix of homes for affordable rent and low cost ownership, to meet the housing needs of people in different circumstances and at different stages of their lives.”
 Subsequently, the Housing White Paper (February 2017) set out “a comprehensive package of reform to increase housing supply and halt the decline in housing affordability.”